verbb/shortcut/README.md

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Shortcut.

 ## Usage
-To create a short url for a element:
+To create a short url for an element:

 ```twig
 {% set shortcut = craft.shortcut.get({ element: entry }) %}